Mitigating Cross-Image Information Leakage in Multi-Image Understanding with Large Vision-Language Models: Method

 \section{Method}

-Our method is a training-free decoding strategy that enables LVLMs to concentrate on one image at a time while preserving positional structure of multi-image inputs.
-As shown in Figure~\ref{fig:2_method}, our method consists of three steps: (a) visual masking, (b) image-wise focused inference, and (c) contrastive aggregation.
-The full procedure is described in Algorithm~\ref{alg:focus}.
+Our method is a training-free approach that enables LVLMs to concentrate on one image at a time while preserving the positional structure of multi-image inputs.
+Our method consists of three steps: (a) visual masking, (b) image-wise focused inference, and (c) contrastive aggregation.
+A schematic overview of the proposed framework is shown in Figure~\ref{fig:2_method}.

-\paragraph{Visual Masking (Figure~\ref{fig:2_method}a).} First, we prepare the masked image inputs using noise injection.
-Let $N$ be the number of input images.
-For each inference $k=1, \dots, N$, we corrupt all images $I_i$ into $I'_i$ for $i = 1, \dots, N$, except for the target image $I_k$.
-This allows the model to treat the corrupted images as masked and focus solely on a single clean image, resulting in a partially masked input $\mathcal{I}_i$:
+\textbf{Visual Masking (Figure~\ref{fig:2_method}a).} First, we prepare masked image inputs via noise injection with scale $\lambda$.
+Let $N$ be the number of input images and $\phi_v(\cdot)$ denote the visual encoder that maps an image to its token embeddings.
+For each target image $I_i$, we corrupt all other images $I_j$ ($j \neq i$) into $\tilde{I}_j$, leaving $I_i$ clean.
+This produces $N$ partially masked inputs and one fully masked reference:

-where $v'_i$ denotes the noise-corrupted version of the visual embedding $\phi_v(I'_i)$.
-We also define a fully noise-masked input $\mathcal{I}_\text{noise}$ which serves as a noise-only reference.